 This speaker has an acceptable build quality.
 It's mostly made of plastic with a metal grille on the front side, and these materials make the speaker feel solid, durable, and well-built.
 However, this speaker isn't water-resistant, so you need to be careful if you plan to use it outdoors or near water.
 If this is a priority, consider the JBL Boombox 2, which has an IPX7 rating for water resistance, although we don't currently test for this.

 This speaker has middling controls.
 The buttons can be a little hard to press, but overall, the click is good.
 On the right, there are buttons for power, Bluetooth pairing, and RGB lighting.
-On the left, there's a volume control and play/pause buttons, as well as the Bass Boost control.
+There are volume control and play/pause buttons on the left and the Bass Boost control.
 The lights above the power button indicate battery life.
 However, you can't use the controls to skip tracks.
 You can connect an external microphone and guitar to the mic and guitar inputs on the speaker's rear, and you can control their volumes using their dedicated volume knobs.
 If you want to add echo effects to your microphone, you can do so by pressing the speaker's Bass Boost and + buttons to switch between its two echo levels and turn the echo off.
 Unfortunately, unlike the JBL PartyBox 310, this speaker doesn't have a companion app you can use to access extra DJ effects.

 The JBL PartyBox 300 has an outstanding dynamics performance.
 This speaker can get very loud, making it ideal to use in large rooms or crowded environments like parties.

 The JBL PartyBox 300 has an impressive battery performance.
 It can last for just over 18 hours off a single charge in our testing conditions, which is great.
 You can even monitor the battery life using the lights above the power button.
 Unfortunately, this speaker can take a while to recharge.